adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 24/11/20

+* When writing first version of code, always put clear TO-DOs of ways you can think of making it cleaner/more optimized, else it will never happen.

+## 23/11/20

+* NA

 ## 22/11/20

 * NA